 - SEO & CRO features : Structured URL handling, loading times, meta fields and conversion optimizations such as upselling, bundles and one-click purchase

-What many appreciate about Shopify:
+What brands appreciate about Shopify:

 Shopify Plus vs. Magento